 The Duration, RA, and TA fields are set as in a VHT NDP Announcement frame.

-The Sounding Dialog Token Number subfield in the Sounding Dialog Token (SDT) field contains a value in the range of 0 to 63, which identifies a Measurement Sounding Part (DL NDP frame and UL NDP frame announced by a Ranging NDP Announcement in non-TB ranging or UL NDP frames + DL NDP frame announced by Sounding Trigger frame + NDP Announcement frame in TB ranging).
+The Sounding Dialog Token Number subfield in the Sounding Dialog Token (SDT) field contains a value in the range of 0 to 63, which identifies the Measurement Sounding Part that this Ranging NDP Announcement frame is transmitted as a part of (see subclauses 11.22.6.4.3 Measurement Exchange in TB Mode and 11.22.6.4 Measurement Phase in Non-TB Mode) (#1330/#1705).

 The format of the STA Info field in a Ranging NDP Announcement Frame is defined in Figure 9-61b STA Info field format in a Ranging NDP Announcement frame.